OskarSigvardsson/Boom.unity/README.md

 clean up the code too much and haven't made extensive comments, but would be happy to do so if requested.

-To generate the Voronoi diagram I use the (this library for c#)[https://github.com/PouletFrit/csDelaunay], as experience have taught me that reimplementing Fortune's algorithm is no fun :)
+To generate the Voronoi diagram I use the [this library for c#](https://github.com/PouletFrit/csDelaunay), as experience have taught me that reimplementing Fortune's algorithm is no fun :)